“Make new friends, but keep the old. One is silver and the other’s gold.”

 - Set up automated emails for anyone who misses a week-worth of workouts (You can set this up in Zen Planner.)

-- Get notified when any member is not showing for classes over an extended amount of time.
+- Get notified when any member is not showing for classes over an extended amount of time with your gym check in software.
 You can even assign a certain staff member to be notified if they have a closer relationship with the member.
 (Again, you can do this through automated alerts in Zen Planner.)

-- Make sure staff and clients are using workout tracking software.
+- Make sure staff and members are using workout tracking software.
 (Advanced Workout Tracking is offered at no additional fee within Zen Planner.)

-- Review progress with your clients on a monthly or even weekly basis.
+- Review progress with your members on a monthly or even weekly basis.
 You can even compare their results with other like-minded peers by using a Leaderboard in the gym.

 These are just a few ideas to increase retention but we’d love to hear your thoughts.
 Let us know how you keep members engaged and enthusiastic after the initial “glow” has worn off.

-Looking for additional advice to help you build a solid retention strategy for your gym, studio or school?
 Check out our guide, 7 Strategies for Member Retention.
-This guide covers everything from nurturing prospects clients into long term members to leveraging your amazing community to build loyalty.
+This guide covers everything from nurturing prospects members into long term members to leveraging your amazing community to build loyalty.